Window Options For a Passive House, or a Pretty Good House

 As the product has continued to evolve, they’ve been able to remove much of the “green” look to the glass.
 This is evident in the Ziegler dealership glass, but even in that application I didn’t think that it was all that prominent.
 The overall look of the glass was still impressive.

 As to function, the Suntuitive coating between the layers of glass adjusts its level of tint based on the temperature of an inner layer.
-In the summer, this has obvious benefits when high temperatures combine with glaring sun to enter a structure, particularly in the east in the morning and the west in the afternoon (even to the south without some protection with overhangs).
+In the summer, this has obvious benefits when high temperatures combine with glaring sun to enter a structure, particularly in the east in the morning or the west in the afternoon (even to the south without some protection with overhangs).
 But the really nice thing about the product is that it doesn’t tint on the coldest days in winter, allowing for some solar heat gain and natural daylight exactly when you want it most on sunny, wintry days.

 For energy reasons, and also personal aesthetic choices, we decided to forego any windows on the east side of our house.
 Instead, we just have our front door facing the street (it has a limited amount of privacy glass to let in some morning light).
 On the other hand, because we wanted to use a significant amount of glass on the west side, which faces our backyard, and we knew overhangs couldn’t offer much relief from the summer afternoon sun, Suntuitive was a great solution for us — especially since we wanted to avoid using blinds or curtains as much as possible.